 4. Home sweet home Amish style

-Their houses are built as the typical traditional American house, with normal furniture and country style decoration.
+Their houses are built like the typical traditional American house, with normal furniture and country style decoration.
 However, they don’t have any lamps or light bulbs and the kitchen has a gas stove with a wooden oven.
 Most of them have a big open space in the basement so that every Sunday the Amish community can gather inside and take mass together.
 Other than that, Amish houses are pretty similar to ours; they even have trampolines in their backyard for kids to play!

 5. You can be an Amish and still be trendy

-My friend Rachel was showing me her room when I noticed her closet was full of dresses that looked exactly the same but had different colors.
+My friend Rachel was showing me her room when I noticed her closet was full of dresses that looked the same but had different colors.

 And she was right, four years later I started to see them all over the magazines and fashion blogs!

-6. Amish have their own schools
+6. Amish have their schools

 Amish kids don’t go to regular schools.
 Instead, they have their own.
 Too cool for school?
 Maybe.

 Rachel was their new teacher (and yes, she was only 16!), so she allowed us to attend a few classes.
-We had to be very quiet and respectful because other Amish families don’t usually like when “English” people enter their community.
+We had to be very quiet and respectful because other Amish families don’t usually like it when “English” people enter their community.

 The school is composed of one big room with a wood stove to keep everyone warm and lots of wildflowers that the little ones had brought to their teacher.
 Amish children of all ages share the space but they had individual assignments according to their capacities.